-The SEAPODYM assessment method (Senina et al. 2008, Lehodey et al. 2011) uses environmental data to force productivity and movement as discussed in the next secton.
+The SEAPODYM assessment method (Senina et al. 2008, Lehodey et al. 2011) used environmental data to force productivity and movement.

-4. STOCK ASSESSMENT
+5. STOCK ASSESSMENT

-Several alternative methods are used to assess the status of skipjack tuna in the EPO: a) fishery and biological indicators; b) analysis of tag data; c) length-structured stock assessment model; d) a Spatial Ecosystem and Population Dynamic Model (SEAPODYM).
+Several alternative methods have been used to assess the status of skipjack tuna in the EPO: a) fishery and biological indicators; b) analysis of tag data; c) length-structured stock assessment model; d) Age-Structured Catch-at-Length Analysis (ASCALA); and e) a Spatial Ecosystem and Population Dynamic Model (SEAPODYM).
+Only the indicator approach has been updated in this report.

-4.1.
+5.1.
 Assessment methods

-4.1.1.
+5.1.1.
 Indicators

 Since the stock assessments and reference points for skipjack in the EPO are uncertain, developing alternative methods to assess and manage the species that are robust to these uncertainties would be beneficial.
 Maunder and Deriso (2007) investigated some simple indicators of stock status based on relative quantities.
 Rather than using reference points based on MSY, they compared current values of indicators to the distribution of indicators observed historically.
 They also developed a simple stock assessment model to generate indicators for biomass, recruitment, and exploitation rate.
-Maunder (2012a) updated their results to include data up to 2011.
 To evaluate the current values of the indicators in comparison to historical values, they use reference levels based on the 5th and 95th percentiles, as the distributions of the indicators are somewhat asymmetric.
-Eight data- and model-based indicators are evaluated: catch, catch-per-day-fished by floating object fisheries, catch-per-day-fished by unassociated fisheries, standardized effort, average weight, relative biomass, relative recruitment, and relative exploitation rate.
+Eight data-and model-based indicators are evaluated: catch, catch-per-day-fished by floating object fisheries, catch-per-day-fished by unassociated fisheries, standardized effort, average weight, relative biomass, relative recruitment, and relative exploitation rate (Figure 1).
 These indicators are presented for the whole EPO stock.

-4.1.2.
+5.1.2.
 Analysis of tag data

 The IATTC carried out numerous tagging experiments during the 1950s to the early 1980s, and then resumed a limited amount of tuna tagging again beginning in 2000.
 These data have not been used in the stock assessments of skipjack tuna except to provide information on growth rates (Bayliff 1988; Maunder 2002a).
 Maunder (2012b) conducted a preliminary analysis of the tagging data to investigate its information content about exploitation rates.
 The tag data were analyzed using a tag attrition model comparing observed and predicted tag recoveries.
 The tag dynamics is modeled using a population dynamics model that is essentially the same as those used in stock assessments.
 The model differs in that recruitment is tag releases and factors such as tag loss, tagging related mortality, and reporting rate are modeled.
-Estimates are only available for regions A and C. The estimates of exploitation rates are highly uncertain.
+Estimates are only available for two sub-regions.
+The estimates of exploitation rates are highly uncertain.

-4.1.3.
+5.1.3.
 Length-structured stock assessment model

 Maunder (2012c) developed a length-structured model for assessing skipjack tuna.
 This model differs from the standard age-structured model approach used for assessing yellowfin and bigeye tuna, implemented using Stock Synthesis.
 The ageing data for skipjack tuna is unreliable, and growth information is based on tagging length-increment data.
 Growth based on length-increment data is ideally suited for length-structured models, and is problematic for age-structured models.
-The EPO is divided into six stocks and each stock is analysed separately.
-The model is fitted to CPUE-based indices of relative abundance and length-composition data.
+The EPO was divided into six stocks and each stock is analysed separately.
+The model was fitted to CPUE-based indices of relative abundance and length-composition data.

 There is insufficient information in the CPUE and length-composition data to produce reliable estimates of skipjack stock size.
-In all but one region (Region B off the coast of Ecuador) the estimates of abundance and exploitation rates were unrealistic.
-The selectivity or growth rates are sufficiently different among stocks that sharing selectivity information from region B for the other regions also produces unrealistic estimates.
-Therefore, results from the length-structured stock assessment model are only presented for region B.
+In all but one region (off the coast of Ecuador) the estimates of abundance and exploitation rates were unrealistic.